Geonovum/sospilot/docs/smartemission.rst

 	          FROM smartem.measurements as m
 	            INNER JOIN smartem.stations as s ON m.station_id = s.unit_id;

+Other detailed VIEWs provide virtual tables like Last Measurements and Measurements per component (see the DB schema and the Heron viewer).

 ETL Step 3 - SOS Publication
 ----------------------------